Vague Termination Clause Leaves Employer On The Hook

 The court determined the employee’s entitlement to his common law reasonable notice to be 22 months.

-The experienced employment law team at Arbesman Hamilton LLP help employers draft contract language that is clear, concise, and designed to keep parties out of the courts.
+The experienced employment law team at NULaw help employers draft contract language that is clear, concise, and designed to keep parties out of the courts.
 We also help both employers and employees understand their rights and obligations under employment contracts.
 Please reach out to us online or at 416.481.5604 if you are an employer looking to draft clear contracts, or an employee or employer involved in an employment law issue.